hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-0.md

 2\. **Setting up the Development Environment**: You will create a Twitter Application in Twitter's Developer Portal for access to KEYS and TOKENS.
 You will then write a shell code and perform Ambari REST API Calls to setup a development environment.

 3\. **Acquiring Twitter Data**: You will build a NiFi dataflow to ingest Twitter data, preprocess it and store it into HDFS along with a Kafka Topic "tweets".
-The other NiFi dataflow you will build ingests the enriched sentiment tweet data from Kafka topic "tweetsSentiment" and streams the content of the flowfile to Solr.
+The other NiFi dataflow you will build ingests the enriched sentiment tweet data from Kafka topic "tweetsSentiment" and streams the content of the flowfile to HBase.

 4\. **Cleaning the Raw Twitter Data**: You will create a Zeppelin notebook and use Zeppelin's Spark Interpreter to clean the raw twitter data in preparation to create the sentiment classification model.